Tracailer: An Efficient Trajectory Planner for Tractor-Trailer Robots in Unstructured Environments: Planning Framework

 \subsection{Initial Value Acquisition}

 There are many methods that can be used to obtain initial values for trajectory optimization.
 Work\cite{libai_astar} uses the A* algorithm search directly for all vehicles of the robot to obtain the path quickly, but since this path is kinematically infeasible, the optimization will take longer to converge to a good solution.
 Work\cite{libai_pcoc} proposed an extended Hybrid-A* algorithm\cite{hybridAs} that searches the trajectory in the space $\mathbb{R}\times SO(2)^\text{N+1}$ including the position of the tractor and yaw angles of all vehicles, which can obtain a better initial value.
 However, due to the large search space, it usually takes much more time, which leads to the whole system not meeting the requirement of real-time replanning in unknown environments for avoiding just-appearing obstacles.
-To balance the quality and efficiency, we propose a \textbf{m}ulti-terminal path search method based on \textbf{H}ybrid-\textbf{A}*\cite{hybridAs} SE(2)-MHA, which searches only in $SE(2)$ space for the tractor and uses an approximate integration method to obtain the states of the trailers in searched paths corresponding to each terminal.
-Finally, we evaluate the quality of the paths using the weighted cost of the path length and the distance of each vehicle from the target region, choosing the one with the smallest value as the initial value for trajectory optimization.
-The pseudo code of the proposed method is given in Algorithm \ref{alg:path searching}.